poludmik/czech-bench/README.md

 ### Limitations:

 Batch inference is currently not supported, so all evaluation examples are processed sequentially.
-Any help with introducing batch inference, or possibly even porting the included datasets into the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) framework would be greatly appreciated.
+A team effort at integrating Czech-Bench into the [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) framework is currently underway, aiming to levarage its advanced feature set.

 ## Evaluation results